fgnass/domino/README.md

 ## License and Credits

-The majority of the code was written by [Andreas Gal](https://github.com/andreasgal/) and [David Flanagan](https://github.com/davidflanagan) as part of Mozilla's dom.js project.
+The majority of the code was written by [Andreas Gal](https://github.com/andreasgal/) and [David Flanagan](https://github.com/davidflanagan) as part of the [dom.js](https://github.com/andreasgal/dom.js) project.
 Please refer to the included LICENSE file for the original copyright notice and disclaimer.